Enclose a completed

 Don't expose samples to freezing or higher than normal room temperature

-in transit; when the weather is very warm you may want to consider
+in transit; when the weather is very warm please consider shipping by

 Most swab materials are